What we achieved?

 We strive for harmony within our platform.
 Alpha is progressing rapidly and discussions about Beta’s features are intensifying.
 CDL comes as a natural evolution of our brand, this is true, but we also need to prepare for what Beta will become.

 Coreto’s platform is not a simple website — it’s a complete digital product, preparing to onboard millions of users, lying at the crossroads between social interaction and blockchain research.
 No “on the knee” design system will deal with this complexity.

 First, we will update Coreto’s online presence.
 Our social accounts have already been updated and requests were sent to partners, exchanges, and price-tracking websites.
 We should see the changes in the next few days.

 Next on the list is our website.
 This will be the first time we’ll see a major by-product of CDL.
 We plan on building a modular structure, with real-time updates in our roadmap and, my personal favourite, a Learning Center.

 And, the most important part, completing the Alpha phase.
 As we progress, improvements will be made as we discover new things about the users and the platform.
-These new solutions will be implemented in Alpha with the current style guide, but the design and development team can now envision the final form of the platform.
+Implementing these new solutions in Alpha with the current style guide, but the design and development team can now envision the final form of the platform.

 The current features, along with the planned ones, will slowly morph and transform according to the new design language system.
 We’ve already tested parts of CDL, but the Beta release will be its true test.